crawfis/WaveFunctionCollapse/README.md

 ---
 ## Dependencies

-- CrawfisSoftware.Collections (included as project reference).
+- CrawfisSoftware.Collections (included as project reference) - Needed for IGraph and Grid support.
+Heap is used in the test project (replace with PriorityQueue in .NET 6+ if desired or just a LINQ Sort and Take).
-- CrawfisSoftware.Collections.IGraph (included as project reference).
+- CrawfisSoftware.Collections.IGraph (included as project reference) - Needed for IIndexedGraph interface and Grid class.
+Replace with your own grid/graph implementation if desired.
-- CrawfisSoftware.Collections.Graph (included as project reference).
 - CrawfisSoftware.Grid (included as project reference).
+Replace with your own grid implementation if desired.

 ---
 ## License